just214/gatsby-starter-typescript-deluxe/README.md

 npm run develop
 ```

-If all was successful, you should see links to two development servers in the terminal.
+If all was successful, you should see links to two development servers in the Node terminal.
+You can open these url in any browser that you would like.

 1. [http://localhost:8080](http://localhost:8080):